Tofandel/contact-form-7-redirection/readme.txt

 1. Redirect Settings tab

 == Changelog ==

+= 1.3.2 =
+* New feature: delay redirection in milliseconds.

 = 1.3.1 =
 * Fixed a bug in legacy browsers: the Pro message keep showing.